zingolabs/zingolib/README.md

     * Example: `./zingo-cli --server 127.0.0.1:9067 --data-dir /Users/ZingoRocks/my-test-wallet` will use the provided directory to store `zingo-wallet.dat` and logs.
 If the provided directory does not exist, it will create it.

 ## Regtest
+WARNING Experimental!
 The CLI can work in regtest mode, by locally running a `zcashd` and `lightwalletd`.

+We have recently added support for `Network::Regtest` enum: https://github.com/zcash/librustzcash/blob/main/zcash_primitives/src/constants/regtest.rs
+This has not been sufficiently tested, but now compiles.

 There are pre-made directories in this repo to support ready use of regtest mode.
 These are found in the `/regtest/` subdirectory.

-Experimental!
-We have recently added support for `Network::Regtest` enum: https://github.com/zcash/librustzcash/blob/main/zcash_primitives/src/constants/regtest.rs
-This has not been sufficiently tested, but now compiles.

 This documentation to run regtest "manually" is a placeholder until flags are more functional. (https://github.com/zingolabs/zingolib/issues/17)

 For example:
-Navigate to `zingolib/regtest/bin`
-Copy your compiled `zcashd` `zcash-cli` and `lightwalletd` binaries to this directory.
+Copy your compiled `zcashd` `zcash-cli` and `lightwalletd` binaries to `zingolib/regtest/bin/` or set up symlinks, etc.

 There are default config files for these binaries already in place in `/zingolib/regtest/confs/`